Skip to contents

 The role of the dist_fun argument is to specify the distance function used to obtain the distance between values.
 It can be done with one of three mechanisms.
 The first is to use one of internal C++ functions, such as "euclidean", "jsd" (the Jensen-Shannon distance, Lin (1991)), and "dtw" (dynamic time warping).
 The second mechanism allows selecting one of 46 distance and similarity measures implemented in the R package philentropy (Dorst 2018).
 Thirdly, this argument also accepts any user-defined R function that returns one value based on provided two vectors.

-The avg_fun function, on the other hand, specifies how the values of the superpixels’ centers are calculated.
+The avg_fun function, on the other hand, specifies how the values of the supercells’ centers are calculated.
 It has two internal functions implemented in C++ - "mean" and "median", but also accepts any fitting R function such as, base::mean() or psych::geometric.mean().
 This also allows providing any other user-defined R function that returns one value based on an R vector.
 For example, the "median" function can be used when our input data is categorical.

 Due to its simplicity, the SLIC algorithm does not consider spatial connectivity directly.
 For example, it makes it possible to create a superpixel consisting of two or more distinct patches, where one patch is large while additional ones are distinctly smaller.
-The supercells function has two arguments, clean and minarea, allowing to enforce connectivity of the superpixels.
-The first argument, clean, is a boolean (TRUE by default) specifying if the connectivity should be enforced by removing small disconnected patches (by merging with larger neighborhood ones) or promoting small patches to new superpixels.
+The supercells function has two arguments, clean and minarea, allowing to enforce connectivity of the supercells.
+The first argument, clean, is a boolean (TRUE by default) specifying if the connectivity should be enforced by removing small disconnected patches (by merging with larger neighborhood ones) or promoting small patches to new supercells.
 The role of the second one, minarea, is to control how large disconnected patches must be not be removed.
-By default, when clean = TRUE, an average area (AA) is calculated automatically based on the total number of cells divided by a number of superpixels, and next, the minimal size of a superpixel equals A/(22)A/(2^2).
+By default, when clean = TRUE, an average area (AA) is calculated automatically based on the total number of cells divided by a number of supercells, and next, the minimal size of a superpixel equals A/(22)A/(2^2).
 Alternatively, users can also specify the minimum size of a superpixel by themselves by providing an area in the unit of a number of cells in the minarea argument.

 The next argument is iter - specifying the number of iterations to create the output.
-Its default value of 10 follows the advice by Achanta et al. (2012) This argument defines how many times superpixels (and their centers) are recalculated before obtaining the final results.
+Its default value of 10 follows the advice by Achanta et al. (2012) This argument defines how many times supercells (and their centers) are recalculated before obtaining the final results.

 The final argument is called verbose, which takes an integer value of 0 or larger, where 0 means no additional messages during the calculations, and 1 provides basic messages about the current calculation stage.